stormchaserroleplaying/stormchaserRPG/Spells/1/Necromancy/index.md

 *You prevent a creature from returning to their home.*

-Write upon a sheet of parchment the wrongs that a creature has committed, nail them to its home or lair and make a spell attack roll vs the creature's Wisdom defence.
+Write upon a sheet of parchment the wrongs that a creature has committed, nail them to its home or lair and make a necromancy attack roll vs the creature's Charisma defence.
 On a hit, for every wrong written, the creature will be unable to return to its home and unable to rest anywhere else.

 Each day at dawn, one of the wrongs disappears.
 Creatures who are unable to rest due to this curse suffer one level of exhaustion at the dawn of every day and cannot rest to regain Stamina.